 Eat slowly and wait if you need to

 A lot of the time, beginners just won’t feel great after a workout.
 Those first few days can be tough, and if you feel exhausted and slightly nauseated, it’s totally okay to postpone your snack.
+Make sure you check this detox water for flat belly recipe.
 Focus on hydration, and bring a bag of nuts with you.
 Walnuts and almonds are a good option, for example.
 Sip on water and then when you’re able, pop a few nuts in your mouth and chew on them slowly.
 The more you work out, the better you’ll feel, and soon enough your stomach will adjust and you’ll be able to have a bigger snack.

 As you can see, post-workout nutrition isn’t complicated, but it’s very beneficial.
 As long as you prepare the right snacks in advance you’ll have something healthy to eat, so start making your own delicious shakes and you can speed up your progress.